 Founded in 2000 by Prof. Malcolm Coulthard, the International Summer School in Forensic Linguistic Analysis addresses topics to do with the role, shape and evidential value of language in legal and forensic contexts.
 It was created in response to a growing demand for a course affording an overview of forensic linguistics while also laying solid foundations for a further study of this relatively new branch of applied linguistics.

 The School’s first edition took place at Anglia Polytechnic University and was followed by four events in Birmingham and one in Lodz, Poland.
 From 2006 to 2011 the School was held at Aston University.
 The twelth edition was again held outside Britain, with one event in Kuala Lumpur and another in Barcelona.
-The thirteenth edition took place in Mainz, Germany, from 2 to 6 September 2013.
-This year the School is coming back to Aston University for its fourteenth edition.
+The thirteenth edition took place in Mainz, Germany, in September 2013 and last year the School returned to Aston University for its fourteenth edition.
 The fifteenth edition will be held from 31 August to 4 September 2015 at Aston University as well.
-Registration forms for both the introductory and advanced levels are now available - please click the 'Register' link above.
+Registration forms for both the introductory and advanced levels will be available in early February 2015.

 [Please note all places for the 2016 edition have now been filled.
 Please contact us if you would like to be placed on the reserve list.]